Frequently Asked Questions (FAQ)

 Please click the green > to expand a section and a question

-Yes, we like to refer to the gentle jaw as yoga for the jaw.
-Some of our favorite names that we have heard from customers are the jaw stretcher, the jaw stretchy thing, the jaw stretcher thingy, the mouth stretcher, the mouth stretch device, the miracle device, the TMJ stretcher, the TMJ defeater, etc. What do you think it should be called?
+Yes, we refer to the gentle jaw as "yoga for the jaw."
+Some of our favorite customer names for the jaw stretcher include: jaw stretcher, jaw stretchy thing, jaw stretcher thingy, mouth stretcher, mouth stretch device, miracle device, TMJ stretcher, and TMJ defeater.
+What do you think it should be called?

 The gentle jaw was developed by Dr. Rich Hirschinger, a Board-certified orofacial pain specialist.
 In March 2020, orofacial pain became the 12th dental specialty recognized by the American Dental Association.
-Many doctors believe that most pain related to the jaw and the temporomandibular joint, which is known as TMJ, is due to occlusion, meaning how the upper and lower teeth come together.
-If the occlusion, also referred to as “the bite,” is not properly aligned, the theory is that this leads to pain.
+Many doctors believe that most pain related to the jaw and the temporomandibular joint (TMJ) is due to occlusion, meaning how the upper and lower teeth come together.
+If the occlusion, also referred to as “the bite,” is misaligned, it is hypothesized that this leads to pain.

 However, in his orofacial pain residency, his experience treating patients, and in his experience as a lecturer at the UCLA Orofacial Pain and Dental Sleep Medicine residency, Dr. Hirschinger learned that the opposite is actually true — many people with a “bad bite” don’t have pain and many people with a good bite do have pain, which is usually caused by what Dr. Hirschinger refers to as “excessive occlusion,” which is when the teeth are together too much.

-If the teeth are touching, the four muscles that close the jaw are contracted.
-Any muscle that is contracted too much and too frequently will likely result in pain.
-If a muscle is causing pain due to being contracted too much, the treatment usually includes regular stretching.
-The jaw muscle is no different but until the creation of the gentle jaw, no one was educated to stretch their jaw muscles.
+If the teeth are in contact, the four muscles that close the jaw contract.
+Excessive, frequent muscle contraction is likely to result in pain.
+If a muscle is causing pain due to excessive contraction, the treatment usually includes regular stretching.
+The jaw muscle is no different, but until the creation of the gentle jaw, no one was educated to stretch their jaw muscles.

 Fortunately, the gentle jaw does not require an exam or a prescription.
 However, if you are not able to stretch your jaw open to accommodate the middle “step” of the medium-sized gentle jaw after using it for 30 seconds every two hours for at least two weeks, then you should seek advice from a professional who is trained to treat issues related to the jaw muscles and temporomandibular joint (TMJ).

-The gentle jaw comes in three sizes, which are small, medium, and large.
-The small ranges from 22 mm to 32 mm.
-The medium ranges from 33 mm to 43 mm.
-The large ranges from 44 mm to 54 mm.
-Since the normal range of motion of a jaw is between 40 mm and 60 mm, some users will only need the medium and they will never use the large.
+The gentle jaw comes in three sizes: small, medium, and large.
+The small range is from 22 mm to 32 mm.
+The medium range is from 33 mm to 43 mm.
+The large range is from 44 mm to 54 mm.
+Since the normal range of jaw motion is 40-60 mm, some users will only need the medium size and will never use the large.
 Also, most people will never need the small size.
-However, we include all three sizes for your convenience since everyone is different.
+However, we include all three sizes for your convenience since everyone has a different range of motion.
+We offer an extra-small size, ranging from 11 to 21 mm, available upon request via our Contact Us form.

-No. The maximum range of stretching with the gentle jaw is 54 mm.
-This is the maximum anyone should stretch their jaw on a consistent basis since the normal range of motion for people is 40 mm to 55 mm, according to some research, and 40 mm to 60 mm according to other research.
+No. The maximum stretching range with the gentle jaw is 54 mm.
+This is the maximum anyone should stretch their jaw to on a consistent basis, since the normal range of motion for people is 40 mm to 55 mm, according to some research, and 40 mm to 60 mm, according to other research.
 Dr. Hirschinger never wants anyone to overstretch, which is why the largest gentle jaw has a maximum range of 54 mm.
 Beyond that, you can overstretch the ligaments, muscles, and retrodiscal tissues of the temporomandibular joint, and you can cause an open lock or subluxation of the jaw, which means you cannot close as depicted in the animation.

 There are many studies showing the benefits of stretching skeletal muscles including the closing muscles of the jaw.
 Here are a few: